 The collection and gathering of non-timber forest products has long been a pastime enjoyed by many of the residents of the Robson Valley.
 Where the potential for economic development and financial return has existed, it has been impeded by challenges in marketing, transporting and maintaining adequate production.
+Initially pursued SICEIA funding for Devil's Club project - inventory, research trials for various harvesting methods, marketing and product development.
+Also pursued collaborative project with SFU, Royal Roads, etc....
 Schedule "C" of the Community Forest Pilot Agreement lists the products which are currently approved for management and harvest.